 - Instruction should be equivalent to that provided in the public schools (equivalent instruction is not defined, however, and does not require approval or oversight).

-Full details and additional links relating to the home education laws for Indiana can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Indiana can be found at A2ZHomeschooling.com.

 How to Register for Homeschooling in Indiana